rails/rails/guides/source/error_reporting.md

   1 + '1' # TypeError will not be reported via the ErrorSubscriber
 end
 ```
-NOTE: This can also be helpful for third-party error reporting services who may want to manage error handling on their own.
+NOTE: This can also be helpful for third-party error reporting services who may want to manage error handling a different way, or higher in the stack.

 Error-reporting Libraries